Making the case for bite-sized PPC campaigns

 What about the upside?
 The bigger-is-better philosophy hinges on the belief that you will get a steeper discount on each click the more precisely your keyword and ad text match the query.
 The assumed mechanism for that discount is the auction-time ad quality (wrongly called “quality score”), something that is poorly understood even by most experts.

+A better approach is what I call radical PPC minimalism.
 In this post I will demonstrate why that assumption is wrong, and why most campaigns should be much, much smaller.

 Google is smart and getting smarter